legal resources necessary to hold negligent facilities accountable.

 Generally, they arise when residents sit too long without moving or constantly rub something over their skin.
 Though they might appear to be just little blisters at first, they can quickly develop into a deadly problem as they progress from stage one to stage four.

 Also, they frequently cause other issues like infections that may end up actually be the cause of death or serious injury.
-Here are some Michigan nursing home cases that focus on bed sores.$350,000 Nursing Home Settlement
+Below are some Michigan nursing home cases that focus on bed sores.

 Detroit, Michigan nursing home bed sore case.